 118. The restraint of all changing states of the mind by regarding all mental states like the Chitta as Brahman alone, is called Pranayama.
 [Here Shankara redefines the practice of breath suppression to mean repression of changing mental states.]

 119-120.
-The negation of the phenomenal world is known as Rechaka (breathing out), the thought, “I am verily Brahman”, is called Puraka (breathing in), and the steadiness of that thought thereafter is called Kumbhaka (restraining the breath).
-This is the real course of Pranayama for the enlightened, whereas the ignorant only torture the nose (practice breath control by pinching the nostrils).
+The negation of the phenomenal world is known as Rechaka (breathing out), the thought, “I am verily Brahman”, is called Puraka (breathing in), and the steadiness of that thought thereafter is called Kumbhaka (holding the breath).
+This is the real course of Pranayama for the enlightened, whereas the ignorant only torture the nose (i.e., take ‘holding the breath’ figuratively, not literally).

 121. The absorption of the mind in the Supreme Consciousness by realizing Atman in all objects is known as Pratyahara (withdrawal of the mind), which should be practiced by the seekers after liberation.

 122. The steadiness of the mind through realization of Brahman wherever the mind goes, is known as the supreme Dharana (concentration).